Raising Healthy Motoro Stingrays: Size, Diet, and Environment

 Poisonous spine

-It’s important to handle stingrays, including motoro stingrays, with extreme care and avoid touching the tail to prevent getting stung.
-If you ever encounter a stingray in the wild or while diving, it’s best to observe them from a safe distance and avoid any actions that might provoke them.
+It’s vital to handle motoro stingrays with extreme care and avoid touching their tails to prevent accidental stings.
+When encountering stingrays in the wild or while diving, it’s best to observe them from a safe distance and avoid any actions that might provoke them.

-For those who keep motoro stingrays or other stingray species in aquariums, it is crucial to understand their behavior and take necessary precautions to avoid accidental stings.
-Always use appropriate tools and techniques when handling or maintaining the aquarium to ensure the safety of both the stingray and the keeper.
+For those keeping motoro stingrays or other species in aquariums, understanding their behavior is crucial.
+Take necessary precautions to avoid accidental stings by using appropriate tools and techniques during maintenance.
+This ensures the safety of both the stingray and the aquarist.

 Ampullae of Lorenzini